nepixl/raid-pokemon-bot/README.md

 Set `RAID_SLOTS` to the amount of minutes which shall be between the voting slots.

 Set `RAID_LAST_START` to the minutes for the last start option before the a raid ends.

+Set `RAID_ANYTIME` to true to allow attendance of the raid at any time.
+If set to false, users have to pick a specific time.

+## Raid poll design and layout

+There are several options to configure the design and layout of the raid polls:

+Set `RAID_VOTE_ICONS` to true to show the icons for the status vote buttons.

+Set `RAID_VOTE_TEXT` to true to show the text for the status vote buttons.

+Set `RAID_LATE_MSG` to true to enable the message hinting that some participants are late.

+Set `RIAD_LATE_TIME` to the amount of minutes the local community will may be wait for the late participants.

 ## Proxy